 Throughout history, human beings have had a firm belief that the grass is greener on the other side, and this belief has been a driving force for change in life and a search for better opportunity.
 However, this isn’t the only way that people encounter change.
 In this article, we will discuss how and why people choose change, as well as how unwanted change might occur and how to handle it when it does.

 Choosing Change For Better Opportunity

 Why do people look for changes?
 Often it’s because they’re not happy with their current situation.
 If we feel like our current situation may not be the best possible option, then we are motivated to look elsewhere and find a better alternative.
 People who are unhappy with their lives might try to change things by altering their habits, beliefs and outlook on life.
-Sometimes this might involve going back to school, quitting a job or making a big move to a new place.
+Sometimes this might involve going back to school, quitting a corporate job or making a big move to a new place.

 Unfortunately, most people don’t even know what they are looking for in life.
 We may not know what we want, but we know it isn’t what we have right now–psychologists call it “existential angst.”
 This can lead to an endless cycle of change that usually doesn’t produce the happiness that you’re looking for.
 To make the most out of life, it’s important to find out what you really want from it.
 Then you can start to make decisions about your future rather than just reacting to what is going on around you.
-This may take the form of changing jobs, starting a new business, building a relationship, and more.
+This may take the form of changing jobs, starting a new business, building a relationship with mentor or partner, and more.

 Once you know what you want, you’ll be able to move towards something rather than away from something.
 You might move towards new memories or new connections with people, animals, places, or things.